KhiabanianLab/Genomics_Oncology_Platform/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and just clone this repository and run genomic_oncology_app.
+To get a local copy up and just clone this repository and run app.R

 ### Prerequisites